currenseb/sebox/README.md

 # README

-I am currently creating a Jackbox-like game called sebox in Ruby on Rails, implementing the front end using CSS Tailwind.
+I am currently creating a basic ecommerce website in Ruby on Rails, implementing the front end using CSS Tailwind.